 People often talk about how eating healthy is too expensive.
-I actually believe that is just an excuse for eating poorly.
-Your health is your most important tool.
+But remember, your health is your most important tool.

 Your body is your vessel to live a long life and you need to fuel it correctly.
 We invest in our educations, into our minds, our social lives, what about our health?!